HukovychB/Git_Workflows_Project/README.md

 The Centralized Workflow is like other workflows in its utilization of a remote server-side hosted repository that developers push and pull from.
 Compared to other workflows, the Centralized Workflow has no defined pull request or forking patterns.
 A Centralized Workflow is generally better suited for smaller size teams.

-### Workflow from the perspective of a single developer
+### Centralized Workflow from the perspective of a single developer

 - Clone the master branch of remote repository
 - Commit any changes to the local repository